 - Does she show any signs of fear or distress?

-- Does she have any suspicious bruise, scar or pain?
+- Does she have a suspicious bruise, scar, or pain?

 - Has she become secretive?